richardtjornhammar/gmxhacks/README.md

 # gmxhacks
-an assortment of codes that I used in my PhD including the qmmm water clustering code and the gmx mpqc interface code for gromacs 4.0.7
+an assortment of codes that I used in/invented during my PhD including the qmmm water clustering code and the gmx mpqc interface code for gromacs 4.0.7

 connectivity is called:  void clusterAlgorithm(t_QMrec *qm,FILE *fpo) in https://github.com/richardtjornhammar/gmxhacks/blob/main/src/qmmm_code/src/mdlib/qm_cluster.c